 Acceptable daily intake limit for N-nitroso dimethylamine (NDMA) defined by FDA is 96 ng per day, above this limit the risk of carcinogenicity in human's increases (Johnson et al; 2021).
-NDMA was the first nitrosamine moiety reported in various batches of valsartan (Shephard and Nawarskas; 2020) which was later on recalled by FDA in June 2018 (Parr et al., 2019).
-After that, in April 2020, nitrosamine formation in formulations of ranitidine, after that metformin (fig. 2) and recently quinapril, varenicline have also been recalled due to presence of high levels of nitrosamines above the acceptable limit.
+NDMA was the first nitrosamine moiety reported in various batches of valsartan (Pottegård A et al., 2018: Shephard and Nawarskas; 2020) which was later on recalled by FDA in June 2019 (Parr et al., 2019).
+After that, in April 2020, nitrosamine formation in formulations of ranitidine, after that metformin (fig. 2) (Braunstein LZ, 2021) and recently quinapril, varenicline have also been recalled due to presence of high levels of nitrosamines above the acceptable limit.

 Hypertension is one of prevailing disease in Pakistan requiring long term medication to reduce the risks of cardiovascular events (Battistoni and Volpe 2020).
-Wilkins et al. reported that now a days cardiovascular and neoplastic diseases are the main cause of mortality and morbidity in developed countries.
+Wilkins et al. reported that now a days cardiovascular and neoplastic diseases are the main cause of mortality and morbidity in developed countries (Sheweita et al., 2014).
 According to WHO, it is the 10th leading disease to cause death.
 Among the seventeen million deaths due to CVS failure, about seven million deaths are due to high blood pressure (Iqbal et al., 2023).
 Coexistence of both diseases in an individual may worsen its general condition and therapeutic management (Wilkins et al., 2017).
 Various drugs used in hypertension having secondary or tertiary amines may participate in cancer development in their users as exemplified by Valsartan and ACE inhibitors.
-Recent recalls of antihypertensive drugs by FDA has raised concern about the safety of drugs used in long term treatment of hypertension.
-Lisinopril and Diltiazem are most commonly prescribed drug for the management of hypertension (fig. 3).
-Chemical structure of both drugs contains secondary and tertiary amines which are susceptible to produce carcinogenicity by producing nitrosamines so have potential to form one of the most common impurities NDMA at different stages.
-For that purpose, these drugs were screened for NDMA presence by using FDA validated analytical method on GCMS-HS so that their safety profile can be established against possible carcinogenicity in hypertensive patients.
-Presence of amines in anti-hypertensive drugs, lisinopril and diltiazem, make them susceptible to contain carcinogenic moieties nitrosamine that can worsen the treatment outcome of hypertensive patients.
-Keeping this assumption in view, this study was designed to evaluate different brands of these drugs to estimate these carcinogenic impurities using a standard analytical method of GCMS published by FDA.
+Recent recalls of anti-hypertensive drugs by FDA

-^{}Corresponding author: e-mail: shaistaqa@uvas.edu.pk
+\Corresponding author: e-mail: shaistaqa@uvas.edu.pk